General File Submission Requirements

 How to prepare your file for Final File Requests:

-- Please follow all instructions above as noted for Early File Requests, but also please make any final edits to remove stray marks, hairs, signatures, scan marks, etc. prior to submitting your final file.
+- Please follow all instructions above as noted for early file requests, but also please make any final edits to your approved file to remove stray marks, hairs, signatures, scan marks, etc. prior to submitting your final file.

 - If our team has any special requests for your piece(s), we will include them in your file request email.

-- Reminder that the files that we launch on site must match your original file submissions, in terms of coloring and lighting, pending any special requests from our merchandising team.
+- Reminder: the files that we launch on site must match the resolution quality of the approved file during early file request and your original file submissions, in terms of coloring and lighting, pending any special requests from our merchandising team.

 Large scale file submission tips per medium